Komotini: Press

 All of the above are paper based.
 However, there is an increasing volume of news and content that is on the newspapers' websites.
 The latter can be accessed from the news section of Komotini's commercial portal.

 Transportation

 Komotini is a midland city and has no port.
 It is served by two airports.
 The nearest is in Alexandroupoli (65 km), and the other is in Kavala (80 km).

 Highway network

 European route E90 runs through the city and connects Komotini with the other Greek Continental cities.
-The Egnatia Motorway (A2) lies south of the city.
+The Egnatia Odos (A2 motorway) lies south of the city.
 One can enter the city from one of two Junctions; 'Komotini West' and 'Komotini East'.

 Public transit

 There are a number of municipal buses serving 3 main lines within the city.
 The Intercity Bus Company of Komotini connects it to many local villages, the coastal areas and major Greek cities.

 Railway

 The city is served by Hellenic Train, with services running regularly at least twice daily westwards to Thessaloniki and Athens and eastwards to Evros and occasionally Istanbul.
 The station is located outside the city Center.